XiaoDu-flying/XiaoDu-flying.github.io/_pages/talks.md

 ### [Pdf](../assets/salon_eot.pdf) for this salon.

 ---

-## Talk in Department of Computer Science and Technology at [Jinan University](http://www.jnu.edu.cn/)
+## A Talk in Department of Computer Science and Technology at [Jinan University](http://www.jnu.edu.cn/)
 <details>
 <summary>[2023.6.10] How to Plan Your Undergraduate Studies and Life</summary>
 This talk includes discussions and shares on determining undergraduate effort directions, daily life, scientific research, English learning, and further education planning.